wwpa65/BB_Bacteria/README.md

 ## Results

 The bacterial data in JSON formt were successfully extracted to retrieve OTU ID, Values (counts), information on bacterial species (labels) usind d3.json(data).then(..) method.
 A dropdown menu was developed to select sample identiofication number for populating information into the dashboard.
+Figures 1-5 depits the screenshots for demographics, bar plot, bubble plot, gauge plot, and the dashboard, respectively.
 ![Demographics](/static/images/Initial-dashboard.png)

 **Figure 1.** Initial drop down menu to retrieve demographics information